-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 Phoenix wasn’t designed to withstand the dark and frigid Martian winter, when temperatures can dip hundreds of degrees below zero (Fahrenheit).
 But InSight is ready for the cold.

-InSight will spend more than one Mars year on its Martian ‘checkup.’
-For you earthlings out there, that’s equivalent to two Earth years, minus a couple days.
+InSight will spend more than one Mars year completing its investigation.
+That’s equivalent to two Earth years, minus a couple days.

 - source